 The entrée was a very different texture compared to the appetizer.
 The pancake was soft and chewy, serves like a platform for the mildly spiced shellfish bharta and caviar.

 The Penderyn Legend 41%, was chosen to pair with this entrée.
-Initially aged in ex-bourbon, it is finished in a fruity Madeira cask that goes well with the sweetness of the spirit character.
+This single malt is initially aged in ex-bourbon casks, and finished in a fruity Madeira cask.
+This finish goes well with the sweetness of the spirit character.

 The intense umami and savoury dish met its match with the Legend (no pun intended), which provided strong sweet fruit flavours to combat the entrée’s daunting flavour.
 This pairing was a contrasting pairing, somewhat like the clashing of the titans, but in an enjoyable way.
 The pairing intensified the honey and citrus notes of the whisky as well.